 In 2003 I bought a maroon / wine red Telecaster somewhere in New York (Queens?
 I can’t remember).
 The guitar is named after Waylon Jennings, because I was obsessed with Jennings during that time.
 This was the first guitar that I named with my oddball naming scheme, where the guitar is named after a person, but with an indirect and gender ambiguous name.
 The sticker is a monkey with angel wings, from the Beck album The Information.

-There were two modifications to this guitar.
+This guitar has seen a bunch of modifications.
 In the early days of Ghost Ghost, I had a problem with frequent string breakage.
 I was pounding the guitar back then.
 So I filed down the string holes in the bridge plate so the strings would bend on a rounded corner rather than a hard one.
 I also replaced the saddles with String Saver saddles, which have Teflon inserts that the strings rest on.
+In 2019 I replaced the stock switch with a Oak Grigsby 4 way switch so there’s a position where both pickups are in series.
+Since I had to rewire basically everything to replace the switch, I replaced the potentiometers, and the stock capacitors with Orange Drops; for noise shielding, I painted the entire cavity with conductive paint and glued shielding foil to the pickguard.
+Finally, I replaced the stock tuners with locking tuners.

 This guitar sounds particularly great plugged straight into my Sovtek MIG-50.
 With few exceptions, this is the electric that I played on the Ninth Street Mission record, and Time is Gravity.